 Let me be clear: I have no problem with a holiday celebrating Dr. King.
 I deeply respect the man and his mission, and I think he deserves all the praise and holidays given to him.
 But I also wonder how the made-for-tv narrative that has become associated with King has impacted the way we look at leadership—especially in the black community.
 I can’t help but think that this pop version of history has obscured the work of others in the movement, particularly the voices of queer, women, and working class folk.

-Let me be clear: I have no problem with a holiday celebrating Dr. King.
-I deeply respect the man and his mission.
 To some degree, I get it.
 We need easy narratives and charismatic leaders to tell the story of our movements, to connect with people and bring more into the fold.
 That’s what powerful leaders are supposed to do.
 Yet, in America, we don’t simply elevate our leaders to become the face of movement, eventually we make them embody the movement themselves.
 It’s a burden that no one person needs to carry, or honestly, is able to carry.

 But King came with a media friendly message, a message that particularly appealed to—let’s face it—white audiences.
 His pressed clothes, powerful voice and calls for non-violence made for good sound bites and newsreel footage.
 For a community plagued by stereotypes and invisibility, it was powerful to have a representative of the people who was accepted by at least some of the nation’s white leaders.